 Matterdale Neighbourhood Plan Referendum

-A Referendum relating to the adoption of the Matterdale Neighbourhood Plan will be held.
+We held a referendum on 15 October 2015, relating to the adoption of the Matterdale Neighbourhood Plan.

-The question which will be asked in the Referendum is 'Do you want the Lake District National Park Authority to use the Neighbourhood Plan for Matterdale Parish to help it decide planning applications in the neighbourhood area?'
+The question we asked in the Referendum was 'Do you want the Lake District National Park Authority to use the Neighbourhood Plan for Matterdale Parish to help it decide planning applications in the neighbourhood area?'

-The Referendum area is identified in a map (PDF: 1Mb) on Lake District National Park website which is included with this information statement.
+The Matterdale Parish map (PDF: 1Mb) on the Lake District National Park website identifies the Referendum area, which is included with this information statement.

-The Referendum area is identical to the area which has been designated as the Matterdale Parish area.
+The Referendum area is identical to the area designated as the Matterdale Parish area.

-A person is entitled to vote in the Referendum if on 1 September 2015
+A person was entitled to vote in the Referendum if on 1 September 2015

-he or she is entitled to vote in an election of any Councillor of Eden District Council whose area is in the Referendum area; and
+- he or she was entitled to vote in an election of any Councillor of Eden District Council whose area is in the Referendum area; and

-his or her qualifying address for the election is in the Referendum area.
-A persons qualifying address is, in relation to a person registered in the register of electors, the address in respect of which he or she is entitled to be so registered.
+- his or her qualifying address for the election was in the Referendum area.
+A persons qualifying address is, in relation to a person registered in the register of electors, the address in respect of which he or she was entitled to be so registered.

-The Referendum expenses limit that will apply in relation to the Referendum is £2,379.82.
-The number of persons entitled to vote in the Referendum by reference to which that limit has been calculated is 336.
+The Referendum expenses limit applied in relation to the Referendum was £2,379.82.
+The number of persons entitled to vote in the Referendum by reference to that limit calculated was 336.

-The Referendum will be conducted in accordance with procedures which are similar to those used at local government elections.
+We conducted the Referendum in accordance with procedures, which are similar to those used at local government elections.

-A copy of the specified documents, that is those documents listed below, may be inspected at:
+You may inspect a copy of the specified documents, listed below, at:

-the Town Hall, Penrith, Monday to Friday between the hours 8.45am to 4.45pm;
+- the Town Hall, Penrith, Monday to Friday between the hours 8.45am to 4.45pm; and

 the draft Matterdale Neighbourhood Plan;